Shopify/shopify-api-ruby/BREAKING_CHANGES_FOR_V10.md

 Please refer to the [Getting Started](docs/getting_started.md) guide in this repository for instructions on how to use each of these components.

+### Reasoning
+- Browsers stopped allowing 3rd party cookies, even after jumping through several [ITP](https://webkit.org/tracking-prevention-policy/) hoops, which made the code even more more complex and error prone.
+    - Session tokens and `authenticatedFetch` were introduced to make it possible for apps to authenticate requests without depending on cookies.
+    - The gem was too closely tied to rails on how it sets up sessions (which worked for cookies), so we had to detach the library from rails in order to be able to work with both cookies and session tokens.
+- We previously relied on an `omniauth-oauth2` strategy that worked fine when cookies were the only option.
+But it became increasingly awkward when we moved towards session tokens, which meant re-writing the OAuth process in the gem as a whole.
+  - Introducing a DB stored session persistence rather than cookie stored.
+- Most feedback we got previously was due to the `ActiveResource` classes failing out of sync with the API because:
+  1. We have some endpoints that didn't 100% follow REST convention;
+  2. We had a single class for each resource and manually maintained custom methods that didn't work across API versions.

+- To solve the REST problems:
+    - We were adding support for auto-generated, version-specific resources for other languages, we decided to add them for Ruby too.
+  But those same instances where the API doesn't follow convention would become problematic.
+Thus we opted for the most explicit option where **every** method was "custom" rather than just some, so that the resources were always consistent.

 ## Upgrade Guide
 With this, a lot changed in how apps access the library.
 Here are the updates you should make when migrating to v10: